As a portrait photographer, I vividly remember the moment when I first encountered the term “ISO” in my photography journey.

 Watch the video covering this section of the guide:

-ISO, which stands for International Organization for Standardization, is a measure of the sensitivity of your camera’s image sensor to light.
 It originated from the film photography days when films with different sensitivities to light were labeled with ISO ratings.

 Before we dive into how ISO affects your images, it’s first important to understand the role ISO plays in the “exposure triangle.”

-Also, it’s important to note that in this guide, everything I’m referring to is only when you put your camera in manual shooting mode.
+It’s important to note that in this guide, everything I’m referring to is only when you put your camera in manual shooting mode.

 ISO and the Exposure Triangle